 - Many women's wrestling fans regard All Japan Womens Pro Wrestling in early-to-mid 90s as the Crowning Era of Awesome for women's professional wrestling, with stars such as Manami Toyota, Aja Kong, Bull Nakano, Akira Hokuto and Kyoko Inoue at the top of their game, and several contenders for "best women's match of all time" (including Manami Toyota and Toshiyo Yamada's hair vs hair match, Toyota and Kyoko Inoue's 60-minute draw, and Akira Hokuto vs Shinobu Kandori at Dreamslam 1).
 AJW's 80s era tends to be considered the runner-up, with the Crush Gals (Lioness Asuka and Chigusa Nagayo) generating heat comparable to Hulk Hogan at the same time.
 One can't forget the first native stars really get over to the point of being household names though, The Beauty Pair in the 1970s.

-Around 2002-ish WWE began making their women's division more about athleticism than eye candy and 2003 was definitely the peak of the women's division with the cream of the crop being Trish Stratus, Lita, Nidia, Victoria, Ivory, Molly Holly, Jazz and Gail Kim.
-Sadly this didn't last.
+- Around 2002-ish WWE began making their women's division more about athleticism than eye candy and 2003 was definitely the peak of the women's division with the cream of the crop being Trish Stratus, Lita, Nidia, Victoria, Ivory, Molly Holly, Jazz, and Gail Kim.
+Sadly, this didn't last.
 Later examples on WWE programming include Beth Phoenix (has also competed in the Royal Rumble), Michelle McCool, Natalya, Mickie James, Melina, Layla, Alicia Fox, Eve Torres and AJ Lee, though with the second Divasearch of 2004, women's wrestling wasn't treated as a priority by the company.